JieyuWu/ToyotaMod/GM.md

 For the Chevy Bolt specifically, see the [openpilot Bolt wiki](https://github.com/commaai/openpilot/wiki/Chevy-Bolt).

-# openpilot Capabilities
+# Capabilities

-## Lateral Control

-Control over the steering wheel.

-### Torque

-### Minimum Speeds
+## Minimum Speeds

+All:
-8mph minimum speed for lateral control
+8mph for lateral control.
+First engagement must be above 18 mph.

-## Longitudinal Control

-Control over the gas and brakes.
-Longitudinal control is provided by OpenPilot.

-### Minimum Speeds

 2017 MY:
-8mph minimum speed for longitudinal control
+8mph for longitudinal control

 2018+ MY:
-0mph minimum speed for longitudinal control
+0mph for longitudinal control

 ### Auto-Resume